openshift/training/docs/03-explore.md

 CoreOS is a container optimized, hardened, minimal footprint operating system designed specifically to work with OpenShift and to run containers.

-Only the masters are publicly accessible via SSH (only they have public IPs).
-You can SSH into one of the masters and could also proxy/SSH tunnel to nodes through a master.
-For this exercise, we will only explore one of the masters.

 ## Find a Hostname
 First, look at the output of `oc get nodes` and pick one of the nodes that is a master.
 Its name is something like `ip-10-0-1-163.ec2.internal`.